Viswanathan Anand: Personal life

 Anand married Aruna in 1996 and has a son, born on 9 April 2011, named in the traditional patronymic way Anand Akhil.

-Anand is Hindu and stated that he visits temples to enjoy the tranquility and joy they symbolize.
+Anand is a Hindu and stated that he visits temples to enjoy the tranquility and joy they symbolize.
 He has credited his daily prayers with helping him achieve a "heightened state of mind" that helps him focus better when playing chess.

 In August 2010, Anand joined the board of directors of Olympic Gold Quest, a foundation for promoting and supporting India's elite sportspersons and potential young talent.
 On 24 December 2010, he was the guest of honour on the grounds of Gujarat University, where 20,486 players created a new world record of simultaneous chess play at a single venue.

 His hobbies are reading, swimming, and listening to music.

 Anand has been regarded as an unassuming person with a reputation for refraining from political and psychological ploys and instead focusing on his game.
 This has made him a well-liked figure throughout the chess world for two decades, evidenced by the fact that Kasparov, Kramnik, and Carlsen, all of whom were rivals for the world championship during Anand's career, each aided him in his preparations for the 2010 World Chess Championship.
 Anand is sometimes known as the "Tiger of Madras".

 Anand was the only sportsperson invited to the dinner Indian Prime Minister Manmohan Singh hosted for US President Barack Obama on 7 November 2010.

 Anand was denied an honorary doctorate from University of Hyderabad because of confusion over his citizenship status; India's Minister of Human Resource Development Kapil Sibal later apologised and said, "There is no issue on the matter as Anand has agreed to accept the degree at a convenient time depending on his availability".
 According to The Hindu, Anand finally declined to accept the doctorate.

 On 26 May 2015, Anand's mother died at age 79.
 On 15 April 2021, Anand's father died at age 92.